peihongyuan/peihongyuan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Dr.-Ing. in Electrical and Computer Engineering, Technical University of Munich, 2021
+* M.Sc. in Electrical and Computer Engineering, Technical University of Munich, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Electrical and Computer Engineering, Tongji University, 2015
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Transportation Engineering, Tongji University, 2011

 Experience
 ======